Hot, New Electric Cars That Are Coming Soon

 Learn more about the Nissan Ariya.

-On sale: 2022
+On sale: Mid-2023

-On sale: Fall 2021
+On sale: Summer 2022

 The Tesla Cybertruck is an all-electric pickup.
 Aside from its one-of-a-kind angular experiment of a truck, the design replaces the traditional truck frame with a hard stainless steel “exoskeleton,” similar to airplane design, and extra-strong glass for the windows.
 Tesla announced a base price of under $40,000, but we take that with a grain of salt based on the company’s record of frequent price hikes.
 The truck will come in three variations, with battery ranges of 250, 350, and 500 miles.
 The top-end version promises acceleration of 0 to 60 mph in 2.9 seconds, combined with the ability to tow 14,000 pounds.
 The prototype is expected to evolve and decrease in size slightly.